-Allowing someone else to use your membership card to gain access may result in membership termination.
+Allowing someone else to use your membership card to gain access is not allowed and may result in membership termination.

 The replacement fee for a lost membership card is $5.

-We’re happy to check you in manually at the Welcome Desk should you forget your card once or twice, but entry may be denied to members consistently failing to scan their card upon entry.
+We’re happy to check you in manually at the Welcome Desk should you forget your card on occasion, but entry may be denied to members consistently failing to scan their card upon entry.